DyloG783/gamer-buddy/README.md

 Need help with:

-- Responsive nav view items not lining up?
 - setting nav height as %viewport bad idea?
 - "any" ts types
 - should I use global css at all with tailwind?
+- front end validation approach?

 ---